nodejs/node/ROADMAP.md

 # io.js Roadmap

-***This is a living document, it describes our policy and priorities as they exist today but can evolve over time.***
+***This is a living document, it describes the policy and priorities as they exist today but can evolve over time.***

 ## Stability Policy

 The single more important consideration in every code change is the impact it will have, positive or negative, on the ecosystem (modules and applications).

-io.js does not remove JavaScript API.
+io.js does not remove stdlib JS API.

 Shipping with current and well supported dependencies is the best way to ensure long term stability of the platform.
-When those dependencies are no longer maintained io.js will take on their continued maintinence as part of our Long Term Support policy.
+When those dependencies are no longer maintained io.js will take on their continued maintenance as part of our [Long Term Support policy](#long-term-support).

-io.js will continue to adopt new v8 releases.
+io.js will continue to adopt new V8 releases.
-* When v8 ships a breaking change to their C++ API that can be handled by `nan` the *minor* version of io.js will be increased.
+* When V8 ships a breaking change to their C++ API that can be handled by [`nan`](https://github.com/rvagg/nan) the *minor* version of io.js will be increased.
-* When v8 ships a breaking change to their C++ API that can NOT be handled by `nan` the *major* version of io.js will be increased.
+* When V8 ships a breaking change to their C++ API that can NOT be handled by [`nan`](https://github.com/rvagg/nan) the *major* version of io.js will be increased.
-* When new features in the JavaScript language are introduced by v8 the *minor* version number will be increased.
+* When new features in the JavaScript language are introduced by V8 the *minor* version number will be increased.
 TC39 has stated clearly that no backwards incompatible changes will be made to the language so it is appropriate to increase the minor rather than major.